Department of Employment and Labour Supervisor Training Class II

 - Course enrolment form

-- Copy of your ID / Passport (minimum age requirement)
+- Copy of ID / Passport

-- Copy of your Divers Card
+- Copy of Diver Card

 - Colour passport photograph

-- Letter of Recommendation from your current DoEL Supervisor, along with a copy of their DoEL dive supervisor permit
+- Letter of Recommendation from current DoEL Supervisor

 Department of Employment & Labour (DoEL) Minimum Requirements – Class II

-- Minimum age: 24 (attach ID / Drivers / passport copy)
+- Minimum age: 24

-- In-date Diver or Topside Medical (must reflect on SAUHMA database)
+- In-date Diver or Topside Medical

-- In-date Supervisor First Aid and O2 Certification (Level 3 First Aid)
+- In-date Supervisor First Aid and O2 Certification

 - Chamber Operator Certificate

-- Online theory modules completed before on-site assessment
+- Online theory modules completed before onsite assessment

 All requirements are in accordance with the Department of Employment & Labour Supervisor Application Checklist.